Interstitium: Functions

 The interstitial fluid is a reservoir and transportation system for nutrients and solutes distributing among organs, cells, and capillaries, for signaling molecules communicating between cells, and for antigens and cytokines participating in immune regulation.
+The structure of the gel reticulum plays a role in the distribution of solutes across the interstitium, as the microstructure of the extracellular matrix in some parts excludes larger molecules (exclusion volume).
+The density of the collagen matrix fluctuates with the fluid volume of the interstitium.
+Increasing fluid volume is associated with a decrease in matrix fiber density, and a lower exclusion volume.

+The total fluid volume of the interstitium during health is about 20% of body weight(volume is not weight), but this space is dynamic and may change in volume and composition during immune responses and in conditions such as cancer, and specifically within the interstitium of tumors.
+The amount of interstitial fluid varies from about 50% of the tissue weight in skin to about 10% in skeletal muscle.
+Interstitial fluid pressure is variable, ranging from −1 to −4 mmHg in tissues like the skin, intestine and lungs to 21 to 24 mmHg in the liver, kidney and myocardium.
+Generally, increasing interstitial volume is associated with increased interstitial pressure and microvascular filtration.

+The renal interstitium facilitates solute and water transport between blood and urine in the vascular and tubular elements of the kidneys, and water reabsorption through changes in solute concentrations and hydrostatic gradients.
+The myocardial interstitium participates in ionic exchanges associated with the spread of electrical events.
+The pulmonary interstitium allows for fluctuations in lung volume between inspiration and expiration.

 The composition and chemical properties of the interstitial fluid vary among organs and undergo changes in chemical composition during normal function, as well as during body growth, conditions of inflammation, and development of diseases, as in heart failure and chronic kidney disease.

-The total fluid volume of the interstitium during health is about 20% of body weight, but this space is dynamic and may change in volume and composition during immune responses and in conditions such as cancer, and specifically within the interstitium of tumors.
-The amount of interstitial fluid varies from about 50% of the tissue weight in skin to about 10% in skeletal muscle.